Fossj117/fossj117.github.io/_posts/2023-02-19-sidewalk-poems.md

 ---
 layout: post
 title: "Sidewalk Poems"
 date: 2022-02-19
 latex: true
 mathjax: true
 comments: true
+tag: ["poetry"]
 ---

 I was thinking about making a submission to the [Cambridge Sidewalk Poetry Contest](https://www.cambridgema.gov/arts/Programs/sidewalkpoetry).
 The winning poems are stamped in concrete as part of the city's sidwalk repair program.
 Here are a few silly poems I came up with that seemed good for sidewalks.
 A first untitled one:

 <p class="poem">
 Can’t tell you where the sidewalk ends,<br>